The subject lead for maths at Darwen St James is Mrs Heald.

 Here you can see us using number cards and ordering numbers.
 If we could order numbers to 10 correctly we faced the challenge of ordering numbers to 20!
 We worked together and learned lots.

 In Year 2, we are learning to read and understand numbers to 100.
 We are using our understanding of place value to help us sort, compare and order numbers.
 We are using lots of different representations to show a number’s ‘tens’ and ‘ones’.
 We are enjoying using part-whole models and place value grids too.
+Some of us have been using numicon to help us with our number facts within 10.

 In Year 3, we have been working hard on counting in 100s all the way up to 1000.
 At first we found this a challenge, but we preserved and using resources from our Maths helpdesk we were able to complete our work independently.